HUSK RESTAURANT, Charleston, South Carolina—

-[R&K's foodporn series features great dishes and storytelling from around America and beyond.
-Other dispatches in the series: technicolor tacos at Tito's in LA, In-and-Out's Double-Double Animal Style, or chicken liver in Louisville.
-Those and more on our Plates of the Union page.]
+[R&K’s foodporn series features great dishes and storytelling from around America and beyond.
+Other dispatches in the series: technicolor tacos at Tito’sin LA, In-and-Out’s Double-Double Animal Style, or chicken liver in Louisville.]

 In many ways, the New South still looks a lot like the Old South.
 There are still strip malls and strip clubs, Baptist churches and gun shops, legions of people friendly enough to make you blush every time you step into a gas station.
 And there is still fried chicken.